phcreery/v_cimgui_sokol_starterkit/README.md

 ### WASM

-Currently not working as the cimgui needs to be compiled with emscripten too.
+cimgui needs to be compiled with emscripten

 ```
 v -showcc -os wasm32_emscripten .